-Grantees are required to acknowledge the support of the U.S. Department of Health and Human Services/Administration for Children and Families and the Maryland Judiciary Department of Juvenile and Family Services on published materials or products created as part of the grant-funded project.
+Grantees are required to acknowledge the support of the U.S. Department of Health and Human Services/Administration for Children and Families and the Maryland Judiciary on published materials or products created as part of the grant-funded project.
 Specific use and wording must be approved by the administering department.